sonic-net/DASH/documentation/dataplane/dash-flow/DASH_FLOW_API_HLD.md

 DASH supports the storage and processing of millions of flow states.
 To further enhance the DASH flow processing capabilities, we offer a DASH flow abstraction layer to facilitate vendor-neutral flow management.
 This layer ensures uniform control over flows across programmable switches, DPUs, and smart switches.
 The DASH flow abstraction provides concepts of flow tables and flow entries, as well as APIs to manage the flows.
 Cloud providers can build their services on top of the DASH flow abstraction layer.
 For example, a cloud load balancer can add a flow decision entry and retrieve it via the DASH flow API.
 This also lays the foundation for DASH to offer basic services, such as high availability.

+[To-do] What flow api can do?
+E.g. Redirect, re-simluate, dataplane app;  update target Senairos Different Senarios:

 ## Terminology

-- **Flow**: It represents a single direction of the match-action entry for a transport layer (e.g., TCP, UDP) connection.
+- **Flow**: It represents a single direction of the match-action entry for a connection.
 - **Flow entry**: Same as flow.
 - **Flow Key**: The key that is used to match the packet for finding its flow.
 - **Flow State**: The state of the flow, including the packet transformations and all other tracked states, such as TCP, HA, etc.